abertschi/toggle-ninja/features.md

 # Toggle Ninja for Android

+> Be a Ninja and toggle features on your phone remotely

+Toggle Ninja is a plattform for your Android phone that exposes toggle like features such as GPS, WIFI or Hotspot to the Web or SMS.
+It features a REST API and a Web interface (built on node.js) and an Android application.

 ## Access
  - Web